XERA-AM

-XERA is a radio station in Mexico, broadcasting on 760 AM in San Cristóbal de las Casas, Chiapas.
-The callsign was most famous for its use on a border blaster at Villa Acuña, Coahuila.
+XERA is a radio station in Mexico, broadcasting on 760 AM in San Cristóbal de las Casas, Chiapas, Mexico.
+The station's callsign was most famous for its use on a border blaster at Villa Acuña, Coahuila.

 XERA also broadcasts on FM at 101.5 MHz.
 It is not licensed for this frequency; the only FM station on the frequency in Chiapas is XHDB-FM in Tonalá.